adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 If you have made it this far, it is clear that you believe in users first and that Progressive Enhancement is the way to enable that belief.

-In order to provide a core experience, it is vital that the site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running for whatever reason.
+In order to provide a core experience, it is imperative your site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running (for whatever reason).

-Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test *all of the features* used by your application *before* your application  uses them.
-This is vital in ensuring the page is not irrevocably broken.
+Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test **all of the features** used by your application *before* your application  uses them.
+This will ensure the page doesn't end up irrevocably broken, something that will make your users not hate you.

-The only way to reliably do this is through facades.
+The only way to reliably do this is through wrappers (AKA facades).
 A library that employs Progressive Enhancement *must* provide a dynamic API.
 Dynamic in that it adapts and changes based on the environment.
 This is how it basically looks in code form:

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');